anic17/Batch-Antivirus/README.md

 ## Why does heuristical analyzer detect legitimate programs?

 Deep scanner checks for patterns usually found in malware.
-Even though it is pretty accurate, some programs may give false positives as some of the functions it uses can be used maliciously.
+Even though it has been adjusted to minimize false positives, some programs may give false positives as its behavior is similar to a malicious program.

 ## What I need to do if I want to use a part of the antivirus?

-You can distribute programs that use Batch Antivirus, but please credit me and link this repository as it's not easy to make a such database searching a big part of the hashes manually and making a real batch antivirus.
+You can distribute programs that use Batch Antivirus, but please credit me and link this repository.
+It helps giving more visibility to this project and it is highly appreciated

 ## Contact